Bartolomé de las Casas

-Life and time
+Life and times

 Background and arrival in the New World

-Bartolomé de las Casas was born in Seville in 1484, on 11 November.
+Bartolomé de las Casas was born in Seville on 11 November 1484.
 For centuries, Las Casas's birthdate was believed to be 1474; however, in the 1970s, scholars conducting archival work demonstrated this to be an error, after uncovering in the Archivo General de Indias records of a contemporary lawsuit that demonstrated he was born a decade later than had been supposed.
 Subsequent biographers and authors have generally accepted and reflected this revision.
 His father, Pedro de las Casas, a merchant, descended from one of the families that had migrated from France to found the Christian Seville; his family also spelled the name Casaus.
 According to one biographer, his family was of converso heritage, although others refer to them as ancient Christians who migrated from France.
-Following the testimony of Las Casas's biographer Antonio de Remesal, tradition has it that Las Casas studied a licentiate at Salamanca, but this is never mentioned in Las Casas's own writings.
+Following the testimony of Las Casas's biographer Antonio de Remesal, tradition has it that Las Casas studied a licentiate at Salamanca, but Las Casas does not say so in his own writings.

-Las Casas' first encounter with Indigenous peoples happened before he even sailed to the Americas.
-In his Historia general de las Indias, he wrote of Christopher Columbus' return to Seville, in 1493.
-Las Casas recorded having seen "seven Indians" in the entourage of Christopher Columbus, being exhibited in the vicinity of the Iglesia de San Nicolás de Bari, along "beautiful green parrots, vibrant in color" and Indigenous artifacts.
-Pedro de Las Casas, Bartolomé's merchant father, left in Christopher Columbus' second expedition.
+Las Casas's first encounter with Indigenous peoples happened before he even sailed to the Americas.
+In his Historia de las Indias, he wrote of Christopher Columbus' return to Seville, in 1493.
+Las Casas recorded having seen "seven Indians" in the entourage of Christopher Columbus, being exhibited in the vicinity of the Iglesia de San Nicolás de Bari, along with "beautiful green parrots, vibrant in color" and Indigenous artifacts.
+Pedro de Las Casas, Bartolomé's merchant father, left in Columbus' second expedition.
 Upon his return, in 1499, Pedro de Las Casas brought to his son "a young Amerinidian."